Pedestrian Accident Lawyer in Winter Haven, FL

 Florida is a notorious hotspot for pedestrian accidents.
 The state saw 9,685 pedestrian crashes in a recent year alone, resulting in 716 deaths.
 Thousands more were injured — and the numbers are on the rise, according to the Department of Highway Safety and Motor Vehicles.

-People who are hurt in pedestrian collisions deserve compensation for their losses.
+People who are hurt in Winter Haven pedestrian collisions deserve compensation for their losses.
 This can come from filing a personal injury claim against the negligent driver’s no-fault insurance policy.
 But insurance companies don’t always make fair settlement offers.
 A compassionate and skilled Winter Haven pedestrian accident lawyer can fight for maximum compensation for you.

 Contact Brooks Law Group today to schedule a free consultation.

-What Causes Pedestrian Traffic Collisions in Winter Haven?
+What Causes Pedestrian Accident in Winter Haven?

 Most pedestrian accidents are caused by a driver’s negligence or recklessness.
 This careless behavior can take several forms: